ibm-cloud-docs/solution-tutorials/big-data-analytics-spark.md

    ![](images/solution23/FirstCell_ImportPixiedust.png)

 ## Load data
 Next, we are going to load three open data sets and make them available within the notebook.
 We are using a feature of the **Pixiedust** library to easily [load **CSV** files using an URL](https://ibm-watson-data-lab.github.io/pixiedust/loaddata.html).
-You need two browser tabs, one for the notebook and one to obtain access links to data sets.

 1. Copy the following line into the next empty cell in your notebook, but don't run it yet.
    ```Python